MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 $contract->getServiceOptions();
 ```

-When creating a shipment either a specific contract can be selected, or the sdk will select a preferred contract.
+When creating a shipment either a specific contract can be selected, or the SDK will select a preferred contract.

 ### Pick-up/drop-off locations
 Most carriers allow the recipient to define a pick-up location and a sender to define a drop-off location.
-The sdk can retrieve these locations from the API and can easily be displayed using the [MyParcel.com Delivery Plugin](https://github.com/MyParcelCOM/delivery-plugin).
+The SDK can retrieve these locations from the API and can easily be displayed using the [MyParcel.com Delivery Plugin](https://github.com/MyParcelCOM/delivery-plugin).

 Most carriers only need a postal code in a specific country, but some carriers also require a street name and number.
-It is therefore recommended to always supply all this information to the sdk.
+It is therefore recommended to always supply all this information to the SDK.

 The last (optional) parameter is a specific carrier.
 Including this will return an array of the pick-up/drop-off locations for only that carrier.